-Choose: Slimline / diet / soda mixers. single spirits such as gin, vodka, rum and whisky.
+Slimline / diet mixers, single spirits such as gin, vodka, rum and whisky.
 White wine spritzer's made with soda or diet lemonade.
 Champagne / sparkling wine.

 A few nifty swaps here and there can save hundreds of calories over the day (and people will barely notice!)
-Here's our top 10, saving up to 1,000 calories if you take them all on board – the same as 24 pigs in blankets!
+Here's our top 10, saving nearly 1,000 calories if you take them all on board – the same as 24 pigs in blankets!

 Better still, have fresh fruit with low fat yogurt and a sprinkling of granola – only 250 calories.

-For: A 'lighter' option such as the Guilt-free Snacking range from M&S (approx 95 cals per bag)
+A 'lighter' option such as the Guilt-free Snacking range from M&S

 Use half oil, half Frylight, and leave potatoes as larger sizes rather than cutting into small ones – they have less surface area so soak up less fat – it's a small saving but it all helps!